nearform/temporal_tables/test/e2e/README.md

 - Tests include intentional delays (`pg_sleep`) for timestamp differentiation
 - Large datasets in performance tests may take time
 - Concurrent tests may be slower due to database locking
+- Performance comparison tests may take longer due to multiple benchmark runs
+- Ensure the database server has adequate resources for accurate performance measurements

 ## Contributing